ASU is requesting that all students, faculty, staff and visitors complete a Ram Check for COVID-19 symptoms before visiting or returning to campus.

 - This information is self-reported.

-- The totals may include reports from individuals who have not been on campus recently, there may be delays in reporting, and the reports may even include individuals who have recovered.
+- The totals may include reports from individuals who are associated with the University, but have not been on campus recently.
+There may be delays in reporting, and the reports may even include individuals who have recovered.

 - When ASU learns of positive cases, they are reported to the local Department of Public Health in a timely manner then forward to the county where individuals reside.
 The GDPH Daily Status Report provides members of our community an accurate and relevant assessment of the number of cases in the areas where they live and work.
 This information may be found at the following link here.

 University COVID-19 Statistics

 For the Period of july 24 - JUly 30

 Current Student Cases